learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.6.
-How do you clone an object in JavaScript?
+## Q. How do you clone an object in JavaScript?

 Using the object spread operator `...`, the object own enumerable properties can be copied into the new object.
 This creates a shallow clone of the object.